jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

 Considering I've decided to leave the limit configurable depending on the size of the files, we have to be able to determine the size of a index file, once serialized and encrypted.
 Considering the time needed to serialize and encrypt is CPU bound (and after some experiments), writing the encrypted file to disk in order to determine its size brings too much overhead and kills the performance.

 The second option I came up with was to compute the size of the index each time it gets updated.
-It's quite time consuming, it's the bruteforce way, but compared still peanuts compared to the time needed to serialize it and encrypting it.
+It's quite time consuming and uses a brute-force approach, but it's still minimal compared to the time needed to serialize and encrypt it.
 And we'll be able to improve this performance later, there's an entire section dedicated for that.

-Considering the redondancy in the structure of the indexes, we can make something smart that won't require too much repeat.
+Considering the redundancy in the structure of the indexes, we can make something smart that won't require too much repeat.
 Let's implement a `ContentSize` that evaluates the size of the structure.

 ```rust
 /// provides size estimation for optimizing shard splits